 Pros | Cons |

-If you are looking for instant warmth in your garage space, a propane heater is an easy to use plus affordable option.
-This heating unit can quickly heat up a medium to a large area using liquid propane as fuel.
+If you are looking for instant warmth in your garage space, a propane heater is an easy-to-use and affordable option.
+This heating unit can quickly heat up a medium to large area using liquid propane as fuel.
 It is a highly efficient system, more efficient than an oil furnace, and usually qualifies for rebates and incentives.
 Most modern models even boast 99% efficiency.

-Portability sets it apart from electric and natural gas heaters.
-However, not all propane heaters are portable, as they have an electrical system that has to be plugged into a power source.
+Propane heaters are portable, unlike electric and natural gas heaters.
+However, not all propane heaters are portable, as their electrical system requires plugging into a power source.

 A propane heater boosts the air temperature up to 140F, perfect for toasting your garage on freezing cold evenings.